MrWolfDeveloper/CamelCMS/README.md

-# Camel
+# CamelCMS
-A Powerful CMS With Laravel
+A Powerful CMS With NodeJS And MongoDB

-# Installation

-1. Copy Files!
-2. Open Browser And Go To CMS Path.
-3. Insert Site Title , Master Username , Master Password And Email!
-4. Yes!
+Yes!
 Camel Is Walking!
 Enjoy The Camel Ride!